The California State University

 A Tradition of Excellence for More than Five Decades

-Since 1961, the CSU has provided an affordable, accessible, and high-quality education to more than 3.4 million graduates throughout California.
+Since 1961, the CSU has provided an affordable, accessible and high-quality education to 3.7 million graduates throughout California.
 While each campus is unique based on its curricular specialties, location, and campus culture, every CSU is distinguished for the quality of its educational programs.
-All campuses are fully accredited, provide a high-quality broad liberal educational program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
+All campuses are fully accredited, provide a high-quality broad liberal education program and offer opportunities for students to engage in campus life through the Associated Students, Inc., clubs and service learning.
 Through leading-edge programs, superior teaching, and extensive workforce training opportunities, CSU students graduate with the critical thinking skills, industry knowledge and hands-on experience necessary for employment and career advancement.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.

 - 1 in every 10 employees in California is a CSU alumnus.

 - The CSU awards 45 percent of the bachelor’s degrees earned in California.

 - More than half of all the nurses in the state earn their degrees from the CSU.

 - The CSU awards 95 percent of the hospitality/tourism degrees in the state.